Geoffrey Nunberg: Interests and writing

 As a linguist, he is best known for his work on lexical semantics, in particular on the phenomena of polysemy, deferred reference and indexicality.
 He also wrote extensively about the cultural and social implications of new technologies.
 Nunberg's criticisms of the metadata of Google Books ignited a widespread controversy among librarians and scholars.

 Nunberg was a frequent contributor to the collective blog Language Log.

 Nunberg commented on language, usage, and society for National Public Radio's Fresh Air program since 1988.
 His commentaries on language also appeared frequently in The New York Times and other publications.
 He was the emeritus chair of the American Heritage Dictionary usage panel.
 His books for general audiences include The Way We Talk Now: Commentaries on Language and Culture from NPR's Fresh Air, Going Nucular: Language, Politics, and Culture in Controversial Times, Talking Right: How Conservatives Turned Liberalism into a Tax-Raising, Latte-Drinking, Sushi-Eating, Volvo-Driving, New York Times-Reading, Body-Piercing, Hollywood-Loving, Left-Wing Freak Show, and The Years of Talking Dangerously (2009).

-He's one of the contributors to The Cambridge grammar of the English language.
+He was one of the contributors to The Cambridge Grammar of the English Language.

 His last book, Ascent of the A-Word: Assholism, the First Sixty Years, was published in August 2012.
 The critic Malcolm Jones described Nunberg's method in that book as follows: "His means of studying the problem is utterly fresh: take a word, and the attitudes behind it and see where they came from and what they might say about us."